The season for gratitude and reflection is upon us.

 Thanksgiving week is when we remind our families, friends and close associates how much they mean to us and express our sincere appreciation for what positive things we have been given in life.

-While you are considering what you are thankful for, don’t forget nature.
+While you are considering what you are thankful for, don’t forget about Nebraska’s outdoor scene.

 During the nine days of the recent firearm deer hunting season here in Cornhusker State, I selected a dozen key elements to be extremely grateful for while I was in the field.
-As you read and look through these, I want you to think about specific items or aspects in the natural world of which you are extremely grateful.
+As you read through these and look at the photos, I want you to think about specific items or aspects in the natural world of which you are so grateful.

-(1) I am extremely grateful for Nebraska views and skies that always seem to be endless and spectacular.
+(1) I am so grateful for the time around rural Nebraska sunrises and sunsets that always seem to be spectacular.

-(2) I am extremely grateful for water, as it flows in this spring-fed creek, for without water there is no life.
+(2) I am so grateful for water, as it flows in this spring-fed creek, for without water there is no life.

-(4) I am extremely grateful for open, mature woodlands where many species of wildlife roam and call home.
+(4) I am so grateful for open, mature woodlands where many species of wildlife roam and call home.

-(5) I am extremely grateful for nongame wildlife species such as this dark-eyed junco, all wildlife matters and all things are connected in nature.
+(5) I am so grateful for nongame wildlife species such as this dark-eyed junco, all wildlife matters and all things are connected in nature.

-(6) I am extremely grateful for the successful reintroduction of various wildlife species such as the wild turkey (I never tire of watching wild turkeys, especially up close).
+(6) I am so grateful for the successful reintroduction of various wildlife species such as the wild turkey (I never tire of watching wild turkeys, especially up close).

-(7) I am extremely grateful for the sights and sounds of wildlife visitors such as these migratory Canada geese (I go to bed at night still hearing those geese overhead).
+(7) I am so grateful for the sights and sounds of wildlife visitors such as these migratory Canada geese (I go to bed at night still hearing those geese overhead).

-(8) I am extremely grateful for the beauty and pure solitude that nature offers in Nebraska.
+(8) I am so grateful for the beauty and pure solitude that nature offers in Nebraska.
 (I view time spent in nature as a mind-cleansing, soul-invigorating experience.)

-(9) I am extremely grateful for nature’s precious bounty and being able to be a direct participant in the conservation and management of wildlife.
+(9) I am so grateful for nature’s precious bounty and being able to be a direct participant in the conservation and management of wildlife.

-(10) I am extremely grateful for past generations who homesteaded lands where I hunt and enjoy nature today.
+(10) I am so grateful for past generations who homesteaded lands where I hunt and enjoy nature today.

-(11) I am extremely grateful for grasslands, most notably for programs that encourage and enhance grassland habitat.
+(11) I am so grateful for grasslands, most notably for programs that encourage and enhance grassland habitat.

-(12) I am extremely grateful for important plants like the common milkweed that thrive on my aunt’s farm today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.
+(12) I am so grateful for important plants like the common milkweed that thrive on my aunt’s farm today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.